Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 Loops
 -----

+To scale the microkernel to larger matrices, we will introduce loops over the *K*, *M*, and *N* dimensions.

 1. Loop over K
 ^^^^^^^^^^^^^^

 **Task**: Loop over K: Implement a kernel that computes C+=AB for M=16, N=6 and K=64.
 Wrap your kernel in the ``matmul_16_6_64`` function.

+The first loop implemented is over the *K* dimension, which is the most inner loop in the matrix multiplication.
+The result is a microkernel that computes C+=AB for M=16, N=6 and K=64.

 - File ``submissions/submission_25_05_01/neon_3_1.s``